mattymil/defederate-godaddy-m365/README.md

 9) Use this account when prompted by the script to sign in to Microsoft Graph.

 ## Orchestrated run (one command)
-Use the orchestrator to run preflight (read-only), defederate the domain, and optionally bulk reset passwords.
+Use the orchestrator to run preflight (read-only), defederate the tenant (by converting the specified federated domain to Managed; repeat for additional domains if present), and optionally bulk reset passwords.
 Artifacts are saved under ./logs.

 Examples:
 - Full run with preflight, install missing modules, defederate, and reset passwords: